spurintel/feed-example-postgresql/README.md

 ### Load the data

 The data is downloaded and then loaded into the database using a Python script `load_feeds.py`.
-Requires a recent version of Python 3.

 1) Make your Spur token available as an environment variable:
 ```sh